SkyrimScripting/SKSE_Template_SKSE_Events/README.md

-# SKSE - writing to log files
+# SKSE - System Events

 A simple SKSE plugin for Skyrim using: